Understanding the Project Structure

 • LightNap.DataProviders.SqlServer: SQL Server data provider implementation including migrations and utilities.

-• LightNap.WebApi: .NET Core Web API project.
+• LightNap.WebApi: .NET Web API project.

 Front-End Project